OCA/account-financial-tools/account_permanent_lock_move/README.rst

-This module extends the functionality of the basic "lock date" functionality in invoicing, in order to add a more definitive lock date (which does not allow to be set at a previous date, or emptied, and only accepts unposted moves)
+This module extends the functionality of the basic "lock date" functionality in invoicing, in order to add a more definitive lock date (which cannot be empty or set in the past, and only accepts unposted moves)

 Configuration
 =============

 To configure this module, you need to:

-* Go to Invoicing -> Settings, and set the Permanent Lock Date.
+#.
+Go to Invoicing -> Settings
+#.
+Set the Permanent Lock Date.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot